geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-19/meeting-transcript.md

 Yeah.
 Yeah.
 No, that, that, that makes sense to me.
 Um, yeah, the, the, the, the best example for why this was like a sort of not, maybe not great is, is, is where you're, you're like the only thing different is the device and the actual renderer is just doing the exact same operation.

 ##### **Geohot** [[00:24:53](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=1493)]
 Yeah.
 If you could refactor to remove that, that would be great.
 Like, yeah, I agree. that the CUDA, whether it's being run by the CUDA backend or the NV backend, the renderer should have no knowledge of that.
 Yeah.
 Okay.
 Cool.
 I think that actually is pretty important.
-I think that paying off...
+I think that paying off..
 Okay, so in general, coming back to the stuff about why we never do fast paths, the most important thing that we do with this company is that we keep the tiny grad code simple and maintainable and bug-free.
 Speed doesn't matter.
 Features don't matter.
-Nothing else...
+Nothing else..
 All of speed, features, complexity, these things increase technical debt.
 And I think that in software in general, there is way, way, way too much technical debt.
 This doesn't exist in hardware.
 When someone's building a chair, they're not just going to import a 200-meg chair updater library and just be like, yeah, well, it's in there and it works.
 But yeah, so I think that things like the compiler-perry factor are quite important.
 And we should do that.
-I'm thinking about how to do...
-Now that we have that...
+I'm thinking about how to do..
+Now that we have that..
 Yeah, to get everything to work with the new program instruction.
 So then the lowering actually happens as a thing.
 Yeah, that makes sense.
 Image equals one in compiler-perry.
 Seem like good goals for the sprint.

 ##### **Chrism** [[00:26:19](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=1579)]
 All right.